Rigidity of wonderful group compactifications under Fano deformations: Invariance of varieties of minimal rational tangents

-In a similar way, one shows that $C_0$ cannot break into a cycle passing through $x$ with several components having lower intersection numbers with $\mcL_0$, hence $C_0$ is a minimal rational curve. \end{proof}
+In a similar way, one shows that $C_0$ cannot break into a cycle passing through $x$ with several components having lower intersection numbers with $\mcL_0$, hence $C_0$ is a minimal rational curve.
+This shows that $\sK^0_x$ is proper.
+It follows that $\sK^0_x=(\overline{\sK^0})_x$ is projective, and $\mcU_x$ is projective.
+By Lemma \ref{l.Hom-scheme}, $\mcU_x$ is a smooth connected projective variety.
+In particular, $\mcU_x$ and $\sK_x=\sK^0_x$ are irreducible, implying the existence and uniqueness of the irreducible component $\sK^{0, g}$ of $\sK^0$ dominating $\mcX_0$.
+Furthermore, this unique component satisfies that $\sK^{0, g}_x=\sK^0_x$ and thus is projective.
+Since $C_0$ is free on $\mcX$, the corresponding point $[C_0]$ is a smooth point of $\FRC(\mcX/\Delta)$.
+Thus $\sK^{0, g}$ is an irreducible component of $\FRC(\mcX_0$), and it is a minimal rational component of $\mcX_0$. \end{proof}

+In the following when mentioning the VMRT of $\mcX_0$, we mean the one associated with the irreducible family of minimal rational curves $\sK^{0, g}$.

-The first key step to the proof of Theorem \ref{t.main} is the following: \begin{thm} Let $G$ be a simple linear algebraic group of adjoint type and $X$ its wonderful compactification.
-Let $\pi: \mcX \to \Delta$ be a family of Fano manifolds such that $\mcX_t \simeq X$ for all $t \neq 0$.
-Let $x \in \mcX_0$ be a general point and $\sK^0$ the family of minimal rational curves on $\mcX_0$ constructed by Proposition \ref{p.MRC}.
+The first key step to the proof of Theorem \ref{t.main} is the following: \begin{thm} Let $G$ be a simple linear algebraic group of the adjoint type and let $X$ be its wonderful compactification.
+Let $\pi: \mcX \to \Delta$ be a regular family of Fano manifolds such that $\mcX_t \simeq X$ for all $t \neq 0$.
+Let $x \in \mcX_0$ be a general point.
 Then the VMRT of $\mcX_0$ at $x$ is projectively equivalent to the VMRT of $X$ at a general point. \end{thm}

 The case of type $A$ will be proved in the next subsection (Proposition \ref{p.invVMRTtypeA}), by using the explicit construction of the wonderful compactification $\bar{A}_n$ by successive blowups, while we defer the case of type $B_3$ to the last section (Proposition \ref{p.invVMRTB3}), as its proof is more involved.
 For all other types, we will use the following result of deformation rigidity of rational homogeneous contact manifolds of Picard number one, which is a special case of Theorem \ref{t.HMRigidity}.